ArkAung/sagemaker-training/README.md

 ### Managing Configs

 I use [YACS](https://github.com/rbgirshick/yacs) as a mean to manage configurations.
+With YACS, I create default config templates for SageMaker `sagemaker_default_config.py` and training `sagemaker_container/training_default_config.py`.
+They serve as the one-stop reference points for all configurable options.
+They should be well documented and provide sensible defaults for all options.
+Every ML team member should be able to easily understand what each parameter is by referencing these when creating their own config for their own experiments (e.g. `configs/sagemaker_config.yaml` and `configs/training_config.yaml`).

 ### SageMaker Config

-See an example SageMaker config file `configs/sagemaker_config.yaml`.
+`sagemaker_default_config.py` hold all the possible parameters of SageMaker config (and defaults).
+If the user wants to update the default parameters, the user can create a SageMaker config file like `configs/sagemaker_config.yaml`.
 All the parameters required to start a SageMaker job is set in this config file.
 This includes:
 * Where the training data is on S3
 * Where the configs will be uploaded on S3
 * Where the outputs will be saved on S3
 * ECR image that will be used for training
+* What instances, how many instances and whether to use spot instances or not for training
 * ARN for SageMaker execution role
 * Training specific config file

 ### Training Specific Config

 We can pass training-specific parameters as `hyperparameters` when we create [SageMaker Estimator](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html#estimators).
 If you happen to have a lot of parameters for your training script, setting individual `hyperparameters` and parsing the arguments in entry script in Docker container will become very cumbersome.
-Therefore, I prefer having a config file that can be read by the training script.
+I prefer having a config file that can be read by the training script.
 The config file will be provided to the entry script as an input channel.
 We are also going to upload this training config file to S3 so that we can provide team-wide visibility to the experiment's configurations.

+`sagemaker_container/training_default_config.py` hold all the possible parameters of training (and defaults).
+If the user wants to update the default parameters, the user can create a training config file like `configs/training_config.yaml` and update the value for `TRAINING.CONFIG_FILE` in SageMaker config file.

-## Efficient Debugging
+## Efficiently Testing and Debugging Training Scripts

 Once you have started a SageMaker training job on a SageMaker training job instance, it can be quite challenging to debug your code properly.
 First few tries can be quite agonizing if you haven't properly tested your code before running a SageMaker job on SageMaker training job instance.
-Starting a SageMaker training job instance is quite time consuming since it needs to pull ECR image and training data before it actually reads the script pointed by `SAGEMAKER_PROGRAM`.
+Starting a SageMaker training job instance is quite time consuming since it needs to pull ECR image and training data before it actually executes the script pointed by `SAGEMAKER_PROGRAM`.
 If you have an error or a bug in your code, you will have to wait 10-15 minutes before you find the error out.
 Therefore, it is always advisable to run your SageMaker job in `local` mode and debug at your heart's content before you start a real SageMaker job on SageMaker training instance.

+1. Set `INSTANCE_TYPE` in your SageMaker config to `local` or `local-gpu`
+2. Make changes in your code
+3. Re-build (with `build_and_push.sh`) Docker image to incorporate this change
+4. Re-run SageMaker job (with `run_sage_maker_job.py`)
+5. Check for error in your code.
+If there is an error, go back to step 2.

-Here, I would like to provide some tips on debugging your code running in a Docker container that you have created for SageMaker.
+Since your training script is running in a Docker container when you start a SageMaker job, I would like to provide some helpful tips on debugging your code running in a Docker container.

+pdb.set_trace()
+pudb.set_trace()
+Docker run
+Docker attach

+## Flow
+* Build docker image and push to ECR with `build_and_push.sh`.
+Based on image name you provide, this will create a new ECR repository if it does not exist.
+* Set SageMaker configs and training configs in `configs/sagemaker_config.yaml` and `configs/training_config.yaml`.
+* Start SageMaker job with `run_sagemaker_job.py`